 - Resources on related occupations

 Not all supports exist for each occupation.
-When you arrive in Manitoba, investigate what supports are available for your occupation.
+When you arrive in Manitoba, investigate the supports available for your occupation.
 Some supports, such as online self-assessment tools or the websites of professional membership associations, may be accessible to you before you immigrate.

-Two important sources of information are regulatory bodies and employment or settlement.
+Two important sources of information are regulatory bodies and employment or settlement agencies.

 If you are in Winnipeg, Manitoba Start can provide information to you or refer you to additional supports.